Build-Week-GigaPet3/FrontEnd/README.md

 LambdiPet gives your child control over feeding their little buddy and they are able to see what happens when they make healthy eating choices.

 ## Getting Started
 To begin using the App, follow the link and Sign Up for a new account with a username and password.

-Fill in the required information...
+Choose a pet from one of four pet types, and name your pet.

+On the dashboard, you'll be able to feed your pet, view the calendar, or edit your pet's name, as well as delete the pet to choose a new one.

+Feeding pet: select Feed Pet, then choose a date to log, next choose a food category and food item.
+You can also create a new food item, or deleted a selected food item from the drop down menu.

+View calendar: select View Calendar.
+The graph shows your food log, tracking data in all food categories.
+To view counts, click on the corresponding color.
+To isolate specific categories click on the tag to toggle the category on and off.
+Future features will show more datasets and allow users to show data by types of food item.

+View levels: select Levels from the hamburger menu on the top right.
+Each pet type has four levels, for a total of 16 different pets.
+Click Level Up to simulate the next level reached.
+Click Level Down to revert back the previous level.

+Log out: select Logout from the hamburger menu on the top right.
+Session storage will be cleared.
+Thank you for using LambdiPet!

 ## Prerequisites
 All of the below dependencies can be installed using: yarn install or npm install